rocktronica/OneFileCMS/readme.markdown

 ### This is basically just a file manager with a text editor.
 Why is it being called a Content Management System?

-Because "OneFileFileManagerTextEditor" doesn't quite have the same ring to it, duh.
+Because "OneFileFileManagerTextEditor" just doesn't have the same ring to it...

 ### Multi-Language Support?

-Maybe later!
+Probably not.

 ### Can I have more than one username/password?

 The reason there isn't default support for multiple users is that all of their info will have to be stored together, more or less in plain text, at the top of onefilecms.php.
 Giving people different usernames and passwords then is sort of futile, since everyone who can log in can view onefilecms's source and config variables.
 (This answer kind of ignores MD5 hashes but is valid for most considerations.)

-### Is the JavaScript at the end of file really needed?
-When I remove it, everything works fine.
+### Is the JavaScript in the middle of the file really needed?
+When I remove it, everything seems to work fine.

-It isn't entirely necessary, but it does nice little progressive enhancements like warn if you try to leave w/o saving and stuff like that.
-Feel free to take it out if you're trying to trim down your figure.
+It isn't entirely necessary, but it does provide nice enhancements, like warning you if you try to leave without saving changes, and stuff like that.

 ## Change Log

+### 1.1.9

+- Improved Edit page & screen feedback of file state (changed/unchanged).
+- Removed use of jquery in move towards a true "OneFileCMS".

 ### 1.1.8